NI Grammar School Admission criteria for

 RESPECTIVE FUNCTIONS OF THE BOARD OF GOVERNORS AND HEADMASTER IN RELATION TO ADMISSIONS TO THE SCHOOL

-This statement of policy has been adopted by the School’s Board of Governors and sets out the criteria which will be used to determine which pupils will be admitted to Year 8 of the School for the 2021/2022 school year.
+This statement of policy has been adopted by the School’s Board of Governors and sets out the criteria which will be used to determine which pupils will be admitted to Year 8 of the school for the 2022/2023 school year.

 In this statement of policy, the term ‘the School’ is used throughout to denote Sullivan Upper School (both the secondary department and the preparatory department).
 References to the Board of Governors shall include references to the Board’s Education Policy Committee and the Board’s Transfer Procedure and Admissions Committee.